How to Remove Carpet Stains

 Step-by-Step Instructions

-2. Rinse the area with cold water and blot dry.
+2. Rinse it with cold water and dry out.

 3. Apply the enzymatic cleaner according to the product instructions.

-4. Let the cleaner sit for the recommended time, then blot the area with a clean, damp cloth to rinse.
+4. Let the carpet cleaner sit for the recommended time, then soak up with a clean, damp cloth to rinse.

 When to Hire Professional Carpet Cleaners

-Sometimes, the best solution is to call in the professionals.
+Sometimes, the best solution is to call in professionals.
 Carpet care experts have access to powerful equipment and solutions that can tackle even the toughest stains and odours.
 While hiring a pro may seem expensive, it can save you money in the long run.
-They can prevent further damage and extend the life of your carpeted floors.
+They can prevent further damage and extend the life of your carpets.

-Most manufacturers even recommend professional cleanings every 12-18 months to maintain warranty coverage.
-So, if you’re facing a smudge that won’t budge or it’s been a while since you last cleaned, don’t hesitate to hire the pros.
+Most manufacturers even recommend professional cleaning every 12-18 months to maintain warranty coverage.
+So, if you’re facing a stain that won’t budge, or it’s been a while since you last cleaned, don’t hesitate to hire the pros.

 Conclusion